json-schema-form/angular-schema-form/README.md

 Demo Time!
 ----------
 [Try out the example page](http://schemaform.io/examples/bootstrap-example.html).
 Try editing the schema or form definition and see what comes out!
+Now you can save and share the code!

 What is it?
 ----------